 Integrins are heterodimeric, transmembrane receptors that function in cell adhesion and signalling.
 They are central to many disease states, including cancer, thrombosis, multiple sclerosis and Crohn’s disease.
-Integrin targeted therapeutics have been under investigation for some time, but few compounds have made it to/ remained on the market due to side effects or lack of efficacy.
+Integrin targeted therapeutics have been under investigation for some time, but few compounds have made it to / remained on the market due to side effects or lack of efficacy.
 Given the more recent structural insights, better understanding of downstream pathways, and potential application to a range of therapeutic areas, there has been a resurgence of interest in integrin inhibitors.
-This symposium will bring together researchers in this area to provide both a historical overview of the area and recent progress in designing the next generation of integrin inhibitors.
+This symposium brought together researchers in this area who provided both a historical overview of the area and recent progress in designing the next generation of integrin inhibitors.

 Who should attend